-11. The Applicant shall implement all reasonable and feasible mitigation measures to ensure that the particulate emissions generated by the development do not exceed the criteria listed in Tables 3, 4 and 5 at any residence on privately-owned land.
+11. The Applicant shall ensure that all reasonable and feasible avoidance and mitigation measures are employed so that particulate matter emissions generated by the development do not cause exceedance of the criteria listed in Tables 3, 4 and 5 at any residence on privately-owned land.